Purpose: Identify primary, secondary, and tertiary sources to base your research on well-grounded information.

 Why Are Sources Important?

 Sources give your research validity.
-Without fact-based research, your paper is opinion.
+Without fact-based research, your paper is simply opinion.
 Good research is based on verified fact.

 There are three levels of sources, based on how close they are to the event or topic being studied.